The end of the innocence

 A West Indian captain is born.
 Jeffrey Stollmeyer, a classy opening batsman, played over a third of his 32 Tests as captain, a reign that incorporated the thrilling 2-2 draw with England in 1953-54.
 He made four Test hundreds, three of them overseas, including an outstanding 104 in defeat in Sydney in 1951-52.
-Stollmeyer was also a key component of the great 1950 team that won in England, and along with Allan Rae paved the way for the three Ws, with a series of solid opening partnerships.
+Stollmeyer was also a key member of the great 1950 team that won in England, and along with Allan Rae paved the way for the three Ws, with a series of solid opening partnerships.
 He died in a Florida hospital in 1989 after being shot in the head by armed robbers in his Trinidad home.

 Though Ian Bell, born today, was considered a class batsman from the time he was 16, doubts remained about his ability to convert fifties into match-turning hundreds.
-Bell proved his temperament on England's 2009-10 tour of South Africa, making 140 to help set up an innings victory in Durban and a gutsy five-hour 78 to save the match in Cape Town.
-The following winter he played crucial hands in England's Ashes whipping of Australia, averaging 65.80 over the five Tests.
-The 2011 season was exceptional for Bell; he made 835 runs in seven Tests, his four centuries including a double-hundred against India at The Oval.
-Bell struggled against Saeed Ajmal in the UAE, managing only 51 runs in six innings, but bounced back with an exceptional home Ashes series in 2013.
-He scored centuries in each of England's three victories and was rewarded with the Man-of-the-Series award.
-He failed in the Ashes whitewash that followed immediately in Australia, but scored a series-turning 167 against India in Southampton in the 2014 summer.
-Bell started the next year with a century in Antigua, but then averaged 20.85 from 22 innings in the remaining months, and was dropped before England's winter tour of South Africa.
+He proved his temperament on England's 2009-10 tour of South Africa, with a 140 and a gutsy five-hour 78.
+The following winter he averaged 65.80 in England's Ashes whipping of Australia, and in 2011 he made 835 runs in seven Tests, with four centuries (including a double-hundred against India at The Oval).
+Bell struggled against Saeed Ajmal in the UAE, managing only 51 runs in six innings, but bounced back with an exceptional home Ashes series in 2013, scoring centuries in each of England's three victories.
+He failed in the Ashes whitewash that followed in Australia but scored a series-turning 167 against India in Southampton in the 2014 summer, going on to start the next year with a century in Antigua.
+He then averaged 20.85 from 22 innings in the remaining months, and was dropped before England's winter tour of South Africa.